AntonKettner/SelfEnhancer/README.md

 ![Self-Enhancing AI Logo](assets/logo.png)

-# 🧠 Self-Enhancing AI Codebase (v0.02)
+# 🧠 Self-Enhancing AI Codebase (v0.10)

 > An experimental framework for exploring AI-driven code optimization

 ## 🚀 Project Overview

-The Self-Enhancing AI Codebase Project (Version 0.02) is an innovative experiment that utilizes artificial intelligence to autonomously improve and extend its own source code.
-This system uses advanced language models to analyze code, propose improvements, implement, and verify them, creating a self-developing software ecosystem.
+The Self-Enhancing AI Codebase Project (Version 0.10) is an experiment that utilizes artificial intelligence to autonomously improve and extend its own source code.
+This system will gather improvement ideas and implement them.
+Current status is that idea generation is done.
+Version 0.1 is a complete overhaul using Langchain, for a semi-working prototype see branch 0.02.

-## ✨ Key Features
+## ✨ GOAL: Key Features

-1. 🤖 Autonomous Improvement: The system can independently generate, evaluate, and implement improvement ideas.
+1. 🤖 Autonomous Improvement: The system can generate, evaluate, and implement improvement ideas.
 2. 👥 Multi-Agent Architecture: Uses separate agents for code generation and control/verification.
 3. 🎛️ Interactive User Control: Allows users to approve, test, or reject proposed changes.
 4. 🔄 Version Control Integration: Works seamlessly with Git for change management.
 5. 💰 Cost Monitoring: Monitors and reports API usage and associated costs.
 6. 🔒 Safe Codebase Modification: Works on a copy of the original codebase to prevent unintended changes.

 ## 🏗️ System Architecture